listener-js/listener/docs/README.md

 No type definitions outside of usual function definitions.

-Extra "boilerplate" functions only on setup, not during usage.
+Extra "boilerplate" functions only necessary on setup, not during usage.

 Provide a listener identifier based on the call stack (for debugging and programmatic context).